Schwantz School News

 Content is from the site's 2015 archived pages and other sources.

-Check out the school's facebook page: https://www.facebook.com/KevinSchwantzSchool/ with stories, pictures and information on the Schwantz Schools.
+However you can still check out the school's facebook page: https://www.facebook.com/KevinSchwantzSchool/ that has stories, pictures and information on the Schwantz Schools.
+Posts are dated from 2014 or earlier.

 In 2015 this notice appeared on the website: